Skip to main content

 Requires the `prompt-svc:prompt:create` permission.

-To enable your service to call the Add Prompt endpoint, we need to create a grant with your service slug and the permission mentioned above:
+To enable your service to call the Add Prompt endpoint, we need to create a permit with your service slug and the permission mentioned above:

 permissionId: "prompt-svc:prompt:create"